QLIC-meets/QLIC-meets.github.io/pilot/README.md

 *The Schedule*:

-Decide at the end of each session.
-Default: Thursday, before lunch (11:30 AM—1:00 PM).
+Thursday, before lunch (11:30 AM—1:00 PM).

+When the next event is held and who will speak is decided at the start of each session.